isomerpages/moe-jpjc/_about-jpjc/Admission Matters/JAE Appeals 2025.md

 ---
 <div align="justify">

 <p>The 2025 Joint Admissions Exercise (JAE) Appeal Exercise is for candidates who have not been posted to Jurong Pioneer Junior College (JPJC) under the JAE Posting Exercise.
 Candidates admitted to other institutions via Direct School Admission (DSA-JC) <strong>are not eligible </strong>for this exercise.</p><p></p><p>JAE posting results will be released on Tuesday, 4 February 2025.
-Appeals for admission to JPJC will commence on Tuesday, 4 February 2025 and end at 04:00 PM on Friday, 7 February 2025.</p><p>Candidates who wish to appeal for transfer to JPJC will need to meet the college’s course cut-off point (COP) in 2025, subject to the availability of vacancies and fulfilment of the college’s admission requirements.</p>
+Appeals for admission to JPJC will commence on Tuesday, 4 February 2025 and end at 4pm on Friday, 7 February 2025.</p><p>Candidates who wish to appeal for transfer to JPJC will need to meet the college’s course cut-off point (COP) in 2025, subject to the availability of vacancies and fulfilment of the college’s admission requirements.</p>

 <p>All appeals application must be completed online.
 The online application form can be accessed here.
 (Portal will be open) during the period of JAE Appeals 2025.</p>
 <p>Only shortlisted candidates will be contacted for an interview.</p>